 Marlow Refugee Action began as one of these informal groups with an overwhelming response from the local community and people wanting to do something to help.
 Since October 2016 we have been connecting people with ways to respond to the ongoing crisis.

 We have transformed from an informal group into a registered charity led by a passionate group of trustees and supported by a great bunch of people from in and around Marlow who pledge what time and money they can give to make a difference.
+During 2020 we reviewed and revised our strategy with a summary as follows:

 To view our latest annual report, as submitted to the Charities Commission, please click here.

-Vanessa, Tom, Julie, Sian, Sarah, Tania, Wafaa
+Vanessa, Tom, Julie, Nicola, Sian, Sarah, Tania, Wafaa